Judges' Filing Preferences

 12. PRETRIAL BRIEFS

-13. * Send paper version of full pretrial brief to chambers.
+13. * Send signed paper version of full pretrial brief to chambers.

 * Do not file except for voir dire and requests to charge.